Skip to content

 Is It Hard to Get Into Salish Kootenai College?
 Acceptance Rate & Requirements

 Based in Pablo, Montana, Salish Kootenai College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 32%.
+The graduation rate is roughly 32%.

 Can I Afford It?